-It is designed to help students develop a good foundation for further studies in the areas of science, humanities and social sciences.
-It builds on the foundation of General PE and advances students' knowledge, understanding and skills in PE, sports and recreation, whether they aim to be elite athletes or are just interested in sport and physical activity.
+It is designed to help students to develop a good foundation for further studies in the areas of science, the humanities and the social sciences.
+It builds on the foundation of General PE and advances students' knowledge, understanding and skills in PE, sport and recreation, whether they aim to be elite athletes or are just interested in sport and physical activity.